SEND Information Report 2024

 • The SEND Officer will contact parents with any concerns, and welcome parental contact by email or telephone on a regular basis.
 The SENDco/Assistant SENDco are available for meetings with parents when necessary.

-• At the start of GCSE and A Level courses, the Assistant SENDco assesses the capability of students to access their exams, and the SEND officer will make applications to the exam boards for Access Arrangements for the small number of students who need them.
+• At the start of GCSE and A Level courses the Assistant SENDco assesses the capability of students to access their exams, and the SEND officer will make applications to the exam boards for Access Arrangements for the small number of students who need them.

 Consultations with Parents

 • Each student with an Education, Health and Care Plan will have a formal review at least once a year.
-The student, parents, staff and any outside agencies involved with the student attend this meeting.
-These may be conducted via Zoom (an online meeting tool) during the COVID-19 pandemic.

 Consultations with students

-• Students are central to the decision-making about their provision and the targets on their Pupil Passports.
+• Students are central to the decision making about their provision and the targets on their Pupil Passports.

 • All students with a statutory Education, Health and Care Plan (EHCP) attend their Annual Review meeting and contribute their views through a questionnaire completed in advance.